 -

-When your mind starts replaying old conversations or imagined future scenes, redirect into the body.
+Interrupt fantasy spirals.
+When your mind replays old conversations or imagined scenes, redirect into the body.
 Breathe.
 Walk.
 Drink water.
-Write down what the fantasy is trying to give you. -
+Write down what the fantasy is trying to give you.

-Instead of “I need this person,” use statements like “I desire love, but I am still whole today.” -
+Replace need with truth.
+Instead of “I need this person,” try “I desire love, but I am whole today.”

-Eat properly.
-Sleep. answer messages.
+Reclaim daily life.
+Eat well.
+Sleep.
+Answer messages.
 Show up for work.
 Clean your space.
 A regulated life supports a regulated love life.

-Practical rule: If your practice leaves you more frantic than grounded, stop the technique and return to emotional stabilization.
+If a practice leaves you more frantic than grounded, stop and return to emotional stabilization.

 Use self-knowledge instead of blind repetition